SUPPORT CENTER

 1. Capturing diverse perspectives: By allowing respondents to choose multiple options, these questions can more accurately represent the complexity and variety of their thoughts or experiences, providing richer data for analysis.

-2. Identifying patterns and correlations: Analyzing the combinations of selected options can reveal trends, relationships, or associations between different response categories, offering deeper insights into the research subject.
+2. Identifying patterns and correlations: Analysing the combinations of selected options can reveal trends, relationships, or associations between different response categories, offering deeper insights into the research subject.

 3. Assessing preferences or priorities: Multiple select questions can be used to determine respondents’ preferences or priorities among a range of options, such as product features, service offerings, or policy proposals.